evtn/matlog/README.md

 ### Atoms

-Any letter is considered an an atom.
+Any letter is considered as an atom.
 Atoms can be only one letter long and must be divided by operators.

 ### Literals